mherrmann/fbs-tutorial/README.md

 folder (also shown in the volume).

 ## Source code of the sample app
-The source code for the above app is in [`src/main/python`](src/main/python/tutorial).
+The source code for the sample app is in [`src/main/python`](src/main/python/tutorial).
 It contains a [`main.py` script](src/main/python/tutorial/main.py), which serves as the entry point for the application: